lonnblad/go-service-doc/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/lonnblad/go-service-doc)](https://goreportcard.com/report/github.com/lonnblad/go-service-doc)

 # go-service-doc
-This a tool to generate Service Documentation based on standard Markdown files for a `go` application.
+This a tool to generate basic Service Documentation web pages based on standard Markdown files.

 It will convert the Markdown files to HTML pages, generate a menu based on `#` and `##` elements and adds CSS similar to the CSS used by github.

+Apart from standard Markdown syntax support, it features support for embedding svg files.

+It currently has support for generating standard HTML files and a `go` handler.

 ## Usage

 ### Install
-> go get -u github.com/lonnblad/go-service-doc/cmd/go-service-doc
+> go get -u github.com/lonnblad/go-service-doc

 ### Run
 > go-service-doc

-### Flags
+#### Flags
 - **-s**

     > The filename of the Markdown file to use for the base path, defaults to `service.md`.